-You are in the middle of writing your resume and decide to say " I was responsible for growing the business from 100k to 5 million dollars in 1 year" Pretty Impressive.
-But what about the fact that your company bought another company with 4 million in sales.
-Also the fact that another 10 people worked with you.
+You're writing your resume and decide to say " I was responsible for growing the business from 100k to 2 million dollars in 1 year."
+Impressive.
+But you didn't mention that your company bought another company with 1 million in sales; or that you worked with in a team of 10. you.
 Is this an embellishment or a lie?
-(Editor's note)

 When public figures are caught embellishing their accomplishments or qualifications, whether by exaggeration or misstatement, people everywhere express outrage.
 Indeed, as more and more politicians, CEOs and other big names these days try to make amends for fudging their resumes, incorrectly relating the details of a story or otherwise playing fast and loose with the facts, the general reaction from an increasingly jaded public is: "What were they thinking?"

 As it turns out, what they were thinking isn't much different from everyone else.
 Embellishment is part of human nature, experts say, and almost everyone is guilty of it at one time or another.

 Left unchecked, however, exaggerations that seemed innocuous at first could result in serious, potentially career-ending consequences. "[Getting caught] can be devastating; I think it can ruin a person," says Alan Strudler, a professor of legal studies and business ethics at Wharton.
 That's unfortunate, he adds, "because embellishment is just a human frailty.
 But once you're caught in a deception, even if it's a common deception, people won't trust you.
 And once the bond of trust is lost, it's terribly hard to recover."

 Create a Better Resume Save time posting your resume instantly to 75 sites Start Now

 But the temptation to embellish has also never been greater, they say, as recession-weary workers feel pressured to justify their worth and a 24-hour news cycle demands that leaders have an immediate, sound-bite-ready answer for everything.